Autism; Strategies to reduce being bullied and teased – Prof. Tony Attwood Special

 Prof Tony attwood

 Children and young people with autism are more prone to bullying.
 Some children and young people will consider those with autism an easy target for bullying and teasing.
-The presentation explains why children with autism are more likely to be a target and strategies to reduce incidents of bullying and teasing.

 It should interest all mental health professionals, and particularly parents and those that support children and young people with autism.
 There will be effective interventions, tips, and advice, that can be used immediately.